neoskop/testcafe-browserstack-cli/readme.md

-# testcafe-browserstack-cli 💎
+# testcafe-cli 💎

-Run testcafe tests in a beautiful cli.
+Run testcafe tests in a beautiful cli with optinal providers.

 ## Requirements